fgmart/fgmart.github.io/_news/2026-07-10-SIGCSE-V-three-papers-accepted.md

 of personal finance.

     My doctoral student John Weaver was their mentor and is co-author.
-Congratulations, J&eacute;sus and Jos&eacute; for their first conference paper!
+Congratulations, Jes&uacute;s and Jos&eacute; for their first conference paper!

 1. **RuleRunners: A Two-Player Collaborative Software Tool for Introducing Rule-Based AI Systems to Middle School Students** by Durga Rajarajan.